Mathijs-Bakker/Extenject/README.md

 ---

-For bindings that create new game objects (eg. `FromComponentInNewPrefab`, `FromNewComponentOnNewGameObject`, etc.) there are also two extra bind methods.
+For bindings that create new game objects (e.g. `FromComponentInNewPrefab`, `FromNewComponentOnNewGameObject`, etc.) there are also two extra bind methods.

 * **WithGameObjectName** = The name to give the new Game Object associated with this binding.